secufred/scanURL/README.md

 NOTE: Getting the response may take a while, depending on how fast/slow the website we're querying and how much information there.
 Sections like Page Source and All Requests are scrollable, make sure you check them out!
-Requests sent by a website could also be saved into the db in a desired format as future work.
+Requests sent by a website and other information could also be saved into the db in a desired format as future work.

 <p align="center">
   <img src="scanURLSS/booking_1.png" width="350" title="Booking">